 - Identification of internal weaknesses, such as lack of two-factor authentication

-- Mitigation of IT risks, possibly through training programs or new policies and internal controls
+- Mitigation of risks, possibly through training programs or new policies and internal controls

 - Testing of the overall security posture